nikolasburk/pulse-leaderboard/README.md

 ### Deploying on Railway

 In the following, you find instructions to deploy the app via [Railway](https://railway.app).
+In order to deploy successfully, you need:
+- a Railway account
+- the Railway CLI installed on your machine

 #### Deploying the frontend

+Create a new

 #### Deploying the backend